-We spent three nights in Mexico City and saw so many amazing marigold laden shrines to the dead, visited the Ancient ruins of Teotihuacan, Frida Kahlo’s family home in the cobblestone dream that is Coyoacan, the beautiful weekly artisan market of San Angel and the canals of Xochimilco.
+We spent three days in Mexico City and saw so many amazing marigold laden shrines to the dead, visited the Ancient ruins of Teotihuacan, Frida Kahlo’s family home in the cobblestone dream that is Coyoacan, the beautiful weekly artisan market of San Angel and the canals of Xochimilco.

 Xochimilco is a series of canals that are left from pre-hispanic times when the Mexico City area was a big lake.
 Mexican families come to rent trajineras, colourful canal boats, to ply the waters – eating, drinking and having fun.

 Also thrown into the mix are sales boats trying to sell rugs and trinkets, restaurant boats that you can hire to cook your group a meal and mariachi boats that will pull along beside your trajinera and the band will serenade you once given the appropriate compensation.
 It was a surreal experience to say the least!

 Next we bussed down to Oaxaca City for a couple of days to enjoy this lively colonial city full of character and blessed with some amazing culinary attributes such as chocolate, coffee, mole and crickets (I admit that I didn’t try the crickets).